Do tradelines still work after a bankruptcy?

-The short answer is, “yes.”
-But, there’s obviously more to it and the answer (no matter how complex) depends entirely on why you’re asking.
-For example, if the answer is “yes” and you’re trying to get a loan which has an automatic denial for those with bankruptcy, then that good sounding answer becomes irrelevant.
-But, if you’re credit goal is not dependent bankruptcy considerations, then, as a threshold matter, we can move on to further consideration.
+In short, “yes”.
+However, there’s obviously more to it and the answer (no matter how complex) depends entirely on why you’re asking.
+For example, if the answer is “yes” and you’re trying to get a loan which has an automatic denial for those with bankruptcy, then tradelines will not be able to remedy that situation.
+If your credit goal is not dependent bankruptcy considerations, then, we can move on to further consideration.

 It would absolutely increase your file’s age (otherwise known as you “average age of accounts.”).
 Note, this only applies to lending institutions, because they are required to consider spousal authorized user tradelines under the law (but do not distinguish between spousal and non-spouse accounts).